Zenoo/labrute/README.md

 - Install dependencies: `yarn install` (This should also setup your database from the `schema.prisma` file and the migrations)

-- Make sure to initialize your etwin database by running `yarn eternaltwin db create`
+- Make sure to initialize your etwin database by running `yarn eternaltwin db sync`

 - Start the server, client and etwin local server with `yarn dev`